What is a hip fracture?

 - The articular capsule (connective tissue)

 The hip is one of the most resilient structures in the body.
 However, because of the stress put on it by bearing dynamic body weight for many years (and, in older people, because of the loss of bone mass through osteoporosis), it eventually loses resiliency.
-The hips are in the region of the body known as the lower trunk.
-When the body’s lower trunk becomes compromised, many essential activities become difficult to perform.

 The following are common hip fracture symptoms.
 Keep in mind that everyone’s body is different and will react somewhat differently to trauma: